 While recovering in the hospital, you will have:

 - dressings over your incision sites

-- a drain to remove excess fluid from the surgery site.
-The drain will be removed after one or two days.
+- a drain to remove excess fluid from the surgery site

-- a catheter (tube) threaded through your penis and into your urethra to help you drain urine into a bag for one to two weeks while you heal.
-Urine that drains from the catheter may be bloody or cloudy.
-Some men will have a suprapubic catheter in the abdomen, rather than the urethra, to drain the bladder.
+- a catheter, or tube, threaded through your penis and into your urethra.
+The catheter will help you drain urine into a bag for one to two weeks while you heal.

-To avoid common postsurgical complications, you may need to wear special socks to prevent blood clots in your legs or use a breathing device to keep your lungs healthy.
+To avoid common postsurgical complications, you may need to wear special socks to prevent blood clots in your legs.
+You may also need a breathing device to keep your lungs healthy.

-If you have stitches in your incision, they will absorb into your body and do not need to be removed.
+If you have stitches in your incision, they will absorb into your body.
 You will be given pain medication both in the hospital and while recovering at home.

-You will likely still have a catheter when you go home.
-Sometimes your doctor will allow you to remove this at home when it is time.
-Otherwise you will need to have this done at an office visit.
+You will likely have a catheter in place when you go home.
+Sometimes your doctor will allow you to remove it at home when you have fully recovered.
+Otherwise, you will need to have it removed at an office visit.

 This procedure has a high success rate.
 You should fully recover in about six weeks and regain normal urinary function.

 Medically Reviewed by: Graham Rogers, M.D.